jennifert/jekyll-site/README.md

 In no particular order:

+- add atom feed to style head
+- tweak if else statement for search engine.
 - fix styles in code tags for ones that wrap.
 - Fix horizontal scrolling issue.
 - work through google page speed and yslow updates.